Gene L. Coon: Star Trek

-Post–Star Trek
+After Star Trek

-Following his period with Star Trek, Coon produced the Universal Studios series It Takes a Thief, starring Robert Wagner, during which time he mentored Glen A. Larson.
+After his work on Star Trek, Coon produced the Universal Studios series It Takes a Thief, starring Robert Wagner, during which he mentored Glen A. Larson.
 He also continued to write for Kung Fu and The Streets of San Francisco.
 In 1973, he served as co-writer with Gene Roddenberry on the NBC-TV movie The Questor Tapes.
 The movie was to serve as a pilot for a new series, but Roddenberry balked at a decision by NBC to eliminate the character of Jerry Robinson, Questor's human companion/mentor.
 (Coon died before the pilot aired in early 1974.)

 Although Coon turned down the opportunity to work on Star Trek: The Animated Series, he continued to work with Roddenberry, co-writing Genesis II and the proposal for Spectre.
 He also founded UniTel Associates, one of the earliest production companies aimed at the home video market.

-Coon was known as one of the fastest writers in Hollywood, and it was not unusual for him to rewrite a script for shooting overnight, or over a weekend.
+Coon was known as one of the fastest writers in Hollywood, and he often rewrote a script for shooting overnight or over a weekend.
 He had a dry sense of humor, as reflected in his two novels.
 After years of separation, Coon again found his first love, model Jackie Mitchell.
-In 1967 he divorced his wife Joy so that he could be with Jackie, with whom he spent the last five years of his life.
+In 1967, he divorced his wife Joy so that he could be with Jackie, with whom he spent the last five years of his life.

 Death and tributes

-A chain smoker of cigarillos for most of his life, the man whom fellow writer/producer Glen A. Larson referred to as "the spirit and soul of Star Trek, died in July 1973 of lung and throat cancer at the age of 49 just one week after being diagnosed.
+A chain smoker of cigarillos for most of his life, the man whom fellow writer/producer Glen A. Larson referred to as "the spirit and soul of Star Trek died in July 1973 from complications of lung and throat cancer at the age of 49, just one week after being diagnosed.
 A possible cause of Coon’s cancer was radiation from Nevada bomb testing sites he visited with his mentor Gene Sherman and his first wife Joy in the 1950s.

 D. C. Fontana dedicated her novelization of The Questor Tapes to him.
 William Shatner dedicated a chapter in his 1993 memoir Star Trek Memories to him, titled "The Unsung Hero", in which he attributed many aspects of Star Trek to him.
 Leonard Nimoy did the same in his own memoir (I Am Spock), as did Herbert F. Solow and Robert H. Justman with Inside Star Trek: The Real Story.
 In the closing credits of the 1999 Star Trek tribute film Free Enterprise, Gene Coon is referred to as "The Forgotten Gene" in recognition of his contributions to Star Trek, as well as his professional collaboration and personal relationship with his collaborator, Star Trek creator Gene Roddenberry.

 Works

 Television

 He worked as a writer on Dragnet, Bonanza, Zorro, Peter Gunn, Mr Lucky, Have Gun – Will Travel, Wagon Train, The Wild Wild West, The Four Just Men, Combat!, and McHale's Navy.
-Later his role was producer for The Wild Wild West.
+Later, his role was producer for The Wild Wild West.